GraphWalker: Agentic Knowledge Graph Question Answering via Synthetic Trajectory Curriculum: Experiments

 \subsection{Main Results (RQ1)}

 As shown in Table~\ref{tab:main-results}, GraphWalker achieves SOTA performance across all benchmarks, demonstrating its effectiveness from two perspectives:

 \textbf{Superiority in Complex Reasoning.} GraphWalker consistently outperforms both prompting and training baselines.
 Notably, it surpasses the GPT-4-powered GoG by 4.4\% EM on CWQ, and outperforms training-based models such as KG-Agent (+7.4\% EM on CWQ) and KBQA-o1 (+15.7\% EM on WebQSP).
-Under the more challenging Global KG setting, GraphWalker-3B-SFT-RL outperforms KG-R1 (same \texttt{Qwen2.5-3B-Instruct} backbone) by +4.1\% EM on CWQ and +1.4\% EM on WebQSP, suggesting that KG-R1's reliance on pre-extracted subgraphs undermines its robustness.
+Under the more challenging Global KG setting, GraphWalker-3B-SFT-RL outperforms KG-R1 (same \texttt{Qwen2.5-3B-Instruct} backbone) by a clear margin (e.g., +4.1\% EM on CWQ), suggesting that KG-R1's reliance on pre-extracted subgraphs undermines its robustness.
 Moreover, equipping proprietary LLMs (\texttt{GPT-4o-mini} and \texttt{DeepSeek-V3.2}) with our interaction framework yields substantial gains over their IO Prompt counterparts (+17.9\% and +19.7\% EM on CWQ).
 Impressively, GraphWalker with trained backbones outperforms these proprietary LLMs across all model sizes, demonstrating the effectiveness of our synthetic agentic curriculum and training strategy.

-\textbf{Cross-task Transferability.} Despite being trained exclusively on CWQ, GraphWalker effectively zero-shot transfers to WebQSP (91.5\% EM), outperforming all baselines trained directly on WebQSP data.
+\textbf{Cross-task Transferability.} Despite being trained solely on CWQ, GraphWalker effectively cross-task transfers to WebQSP (91.5\% EM), outperforming all baselines trained directly on WebQSP data.
 This confirms that training on CWQ's structurally diverse, high-complexity paths equips the agent with highly transferable exploration strategies.